-Built-in GPS is great, but only if you really need it.
-Some fitness trackers can pair with your smartphone to extract GPS information.
+GPS is useful, but only if you really need it.
+Some fitness trackers can connect to your smartphone and extract GPS data.
 This, however, means you’ll need to carry your smartphone with you on those early morning runs.
 If you walk the same trail every day, then a GPS monitor isn’t going to do all that much for you.
 If you hit the gym primarily, the results will be entirely uninteresting!

-When it comes to buying the right fitness tracker, the characteristic of water-resistance can often be a deciding factor.
+When it comes to buying the right fitness tracker, the characteristic of water-resistance should always be considered.

 Essential reading: Explaining water resistance ratings

-There are no waterproof wearables.
-Regulation prohibits watches and fitness wearables from being marked as waterproof.
-This is because, there is always a certain level of water pressure at which a wearable will begin to leak.
-Wearables can therefore only be marked as water-resistant.
+There are no waterproof wearables available.
+Waterproof markings on watches and fitness wearables are prohibited by law.
+This is because a wearable will always begin to leak at a certain level of water pressure.
+As a result, wearables can only be labeled as water-resistant.

-You should always check the markings on your device or the manufacturers website before taking a wearable into a shower or a pool.
-The good news is that decent water-resistance is slowly becoming an industry standard.
+Before entering a shower or swimming pool, always check the markings on your device or the manufacturer’s website.
+The good news is that good water resistance is gradually becoming an industry standard.

 A recent study suggests that resting heart rate can be used to predict your longevity.
 Researchers found that the risk of dying from any illness or health condition raises by around 9% for every 10 bpm.
 The chance of suffering a fatal heart attack or stroke rises 8%.

 Resting heart rate can also be used to assess fatigue levels.
 If you find that your readings are elevated from their normal average (more than 7 bpm), that could be a sign that you’re not fully recovered from a hard workout.
 You should then consider taking a few days or a week to allow your body time to recover.
 Or perhaps you are coming down with an illness.